TeslimAdeyanju/Fork29-powerbi-modeling-mcp/README.md

 ## Considerations and limitations

-- MCP server is only supported on the Windows platform
+- This MCP server is only supported on the Windows platform.
+- This MCP server follows the same rules and behaviors as modeling operations performed by External Tools.
+Refer to the [documentation](https://learn.microsoft.com/power-bi/transform-model/desktop-external-tools#data-modeling-operations) for more information.

 ## Security